RuvaS20/zvirevo_word-embeddings/README.md

 Our word embeddings were trained on a corpus of Shona text collected from various sources:

-1. [Shona Bible](Duramazwi): A comprehensive source of formal Shona text.
+1. Shona Dictionary: A comprehensive source of formal Shona text.
 2. [Shona Language Corpus](https://wortschatz.uni-leipzig.de/en/download/Shona#sna-zw_web_2016): Kwayedza news articles and randomly chosen websites covering a wide range of topics in Shona.
 3. [Belebele Dataset](https://paperswithcode.com/dataset/belebele): A multiple-choice machine reading comprehension (MRC) dataset spanning 122 language variants.
-4. [VOA News]: A collection of Shona news articles and short stories.
+4. VOA News: A collection of Shona news articles and short stories.
-5. [Shona Quran]
+5. Shona Bible and Quran

 We are grateful to these sources for providing the rich textual data necessary for training our models.